 This Bye Law applies to all elections by ballot for all campus elections including Officer Trustees and NUS Conference Delegates.
-The Elections for Student Groups committees are covered in their respective Bye Laws although these elections are subject to the principles laid out in this Bye Law.
-This Bye Laws also sets out the rules for Referenda.
+The Elections for Network and Student Groups committees are covered in their respective Bye Laws although these elections are subject to the principles laid out in this Bye Law.
+This Bye Laws also sets out the rules for Referenda

-If you have any difficulty in understanding or interpreting this Bye Law, please contact the Deputy Returning Officer during Elections and the Students' Union (students' Union (students Union (students Union (students Union (studentsunion@worc.ac.uk) at all other times.
+If you have any difficulty in understanding or interpreting this Bye Law, please contact the Deputy Returning Officer during Elections and the Students' Union President at all other times.